jerrymhlee/jetsonTX2GPIO/README.md

 gpioSetValue(redLED, off);    //Pull low
 ```

 That's it, very easy.
-Hope this file helps.
+If you like to use C/C++ to control GPIO Pin, just include "jetsonGPIO.h" in the cpp file.